 - Weather plays a factor in any outdoor sporting event, the same holds true for our tournaments.
 Field crews will do everything, within reason, to complete each game and tournament to the best of their ability without risking the safety of anyone involved (players, coaches, fans, crews).
 Should weather play a part in the cancellation of any event, below are Mid-America Tournament’s refund and rain out procedures:

 - Should the weather cause an event to be completely canceled having played no games all teams will receive a full entrance fees credit, less the deposit, for a future event to take place within a full calendar year from the end of the canceled events date.

-- Should an event be canceled by Pastime Tournaments for any reason other than weather or cancellation taking place due to a teams withdrawal from the event, prior to the start of the tournament, teams will receive a refund of 100% of their total tournament entrance fees!
+- Should an event be canceled by Mid-America Tournaments for any reason other than weather, an act of god, or cancellation taking place due to a teams withdrawal from the event, prior to the start of the tournament, teams will receive a refund of 100% of their total tournament entrance fees!

 - Should just one game be played before an event is canceled due to weather, a credit will be issued for 50% of the value the participating team paid to play in the event.
 (Same rules apply with the credit as indicated in point 1 listed above.)